TrinityCore/tc-wiki/database/335/world/player_factionchange_reputations.md

 ## Description of fields

 ### alliance_id
-This is the alliance faction id from Faction.dbc.
+This is the alliance [Faction ID](/files/DBC/335/faction#id).
 If you convert to horde and your factions have a record in his table, they will be converted to **horde_id**.
 See [character_reputation.faction](../characters/character_reputation#faction)

 &nbsp;

 ### horde_id
-This is the horde faction id from Faction.dbc.
+This is the horde [Faction ID](/files/DBC/335/faction#id).
 If you convert to alliance and your factions have a record in his table, they will be converted to **alliance_id**.
 See [character_reputation.faction](../characters/character_reputation#faction)

 &nbsp;